Pfrimer's parakeet: Behavior

 These social birds can usually be found in flocks that can consist of up to 10 birds.
 These flocks are typically noisy when in flight but will be quiet when resting or feeding in the canopy.

 Breeding

 The breeding season for is thought to start in April and continue until June.
 Adult Pfrimer's parakeets typically have around 3–8 eggs per nest.

 Diet

-The diet of the Pfrimer's parakeet is mostly made up of fruits, berries, and seeds; though they have been known to eat certain flowers, insects, and their larvae.
+The diet of Pfrimer's parakeet is mostly made up of fruits, berries, and seeds; though they have been known to eat certain flowers, insects, and their larvae.

 Conservation

 Threats

 Currently the Pfrimer's parakeet is Endangered.
 Since they only live within a small area human activities affecting their habitat are devastating.
 Currently there are anywhere from 20,000 to 49,000 individuals living in Brazil.
 This number is decreasing as deforestation and habitat degradation increase within their range.
 Anthropogenic activities, such as agriculture, mining, and hunting are reasons as to why the population is currently decreasing.
 According to the IUCN there has been a 66% decrease in its natural habitat within the last 31 years due to deforestation.
 This deforestation is typically through selective logging, fires, and the conversation of forested land to meadows.